owncast/owncast.github.io/content/docs/troubleshooting.md

 1. Use a storage service that's as close (physically and logically) to where your Owncast instance is.
 For example if if you're on an AWS machine, use a S3 bucket in the same region.
 If you're on Digital Ocean, try DO Spaces.
 But maybe don't use DO Spaces if you're on a Linode machine, use Linode Object Storage instead.
 Run owncast with `--enableVerboseLogging` to see if you get any slow upload warnings.
 1. Try to increase your upload speed from your server provider.
 1. Find out if your storage service offers something like [AWS's Transfer Acceleration](https://docs.aws.amazon.com/AmazonS3/latest/dev/transfer-acceleration.html) to (possibly) try to increase the speed of uploads.
 1. Reduce the quality of your video so the video segments are smaller and will take less time to upload.
-See the above tips such as changing the encoder preset and reducing the bitrate or framerate.
+See the above tips for speeding up encoding.

 ## Reducing the delay between the viewer and live

-Try decreasing the values for `chunkLengthInSeconds` and `maxNumberInPlaylist` in the [config file](/docs/configuration).
-This will keep the user closer to live, but give the client less playable segments to work with, leaving less room for any network blips.
-In general the viewer will be approximately `chunkLengthInSeconds` * `maxNumberInPlaylist` seconds behind live.
-If you have a machine that is able to process video quickly you may be able to get down to 8-10 seconds, but with little room for error.
+Try decreasing your latency level in the admin.
+This will keep the user closer to live, but give the client less playable segments to work with, possibly reducing the resiliency for errors and network speed issues.
+If you have a machine that is able to process video quickly you may be able to get down to only a handful of seconds of latency, but with little room for error.

 It's up to you to decide you want lower delays over less reliability or a more reliable stream with additional delay.